smsolivier/dissertation/topics.md

 * effect of S2
 * discrete algorithm (define scattering mass matrix)
 * SI as Richardson via sparsity plot
+* lagging on curved meshes
+* computing face matrices on reentrant faces
+* need for HO?

 # DGVEF
 * adaption of unified to vef